lmnaslimited/lens-docs/src/content/docs/04-developer-cheat-sheet/02-prism/03-interface.md

 We can test the custom api directly without calling them in client / server script through browser

 **Pre-requisite**
-A Server Script of Type API with return using `frappe.response['message']` (since we using in on browser, frappe.flag wont't work) should be there
+A Server Script of type API should be used, with a return value set via frappe.response['message'] (since it's being accessed from the browser, frappe.flags won't be effective).
 ex: ``` frappe.response['message'] = "pong```

 **Basic Syntax**